“I love it – smokin’ bluegrass!”

 – Saving Country Music

-"The songs on Up the Hill and Through the Fog shine like beacons to light our way as we climb the steep slopes of loss, shrouded in the murkiness of uncertainty about both the present and the future.
+"The songs on Up the Hill and Through the Fog shine like beacons to light our way as we climb the steep slopes of loss [...].
 Every note illuminates the paths down which each song travels, making for a journey that shines with joy and brilliance."

 – Folk Alley